TheBodger/MMM-Provider-JSON/README.md

 Specifications:
-input:'URL' // default is URL, means use the baseurl, but can also be provider to get json from a provider or a filename id:'', // the unique id of this instance of the module type:'', //the type of the data that wil be used in the data object baseurl:'', //the fixed part of the url, can include insertable values {apikey} that will be taken from the named variables in the config, may also include defaults such as time or date urlparams:{fieldname:fieldvalue}, // (i.e. {apikey:'jakhsdfasdkfjh9875t-987asdgwe'}, baseaddress:'', //a dotnotation base entry level from which all other data addresses are defined itemtype:'array/object' // how the items to process are arranged within the input
+input:'URL' // default is URL, means use the baseurl, but can also be provider to get json from a provider or a filename id:'', // the unique id of this instance of the module
+//outputname is the name to use for the field in output, if not specified the fieldname is used package:'', // optional package name. if present in the packages subfolder as packagename.js, this overrides any variables within the config file definition at run time in the node_helper only.
+Examples are included type:'', //the type of the data that wil be used in the data object baseurl:'', //the fixed part of the url, can include insertable values {apikey} that will be taken from the named variables in the config, may also include defaults such as time or date urlparams:{fieldname:fieldvalue}, // (i.e. {apikey:'jakhsdfasdkfjh9875t-987asdgwe'}, baseaddress:'', //a dotnotation base entry level from which all other data addresses are defined itemtype:'array/object' // how the items to process are arranged within the input
 // if array, then each item is accessed via an index
-// if object, then each item is accessed via some other method to be determined fields:[], //an array of field definitions
+// if object, then each item is accessed via some other method to be determine fields:[], //an array of field definitions
 //field definitions are in the format of (|entry is optional|)
 // {fieldname:{|address:'dotnotation from the base'|,|inputtype:fieldtype|,|outputtype:fieldtype|,|key:true|,outputname:''|,|sort:true|}}